Warnings for Infugem

 Risk Summary

-There is no information regarding the presence of gemcitabine or its metabolites in human milk, or their effects on the breastfed infant or milk production.
-Due to the potential for serious adverse reactions in nursing infants from INFUGEM, advise woman not to breastfeed during treatment with INFUGEM and for at least one week after the last dose.
+There is no information regarding the presence of gemcitabine or its metabolites in human milk, or their effects on the breastfed infant or on milk production.
+Due to the potential for serious adverse reactions in breastfed infants from INFUGEM, advise women not to breastfeed during treatment with INFUGEM and for at least one week following the last dose.

 Females And Males Of Reproductive Potential